ilmonteux/composite_LQ_UFO/README.md

 ![LQ lagrangian](figs/Lint_68.png)

 Finally, the singlet has an effective coupling to quarks and leptons
 ![LQ lagrangian](figs/Lint_N.png)

 ## UFO file
 [Download the UFO file here](composite_LQ_UFO.tgz), and untar it in your mg5\_aMC/models directory.

-The BSM fields and the Lagrangian used as input can be found in [composite_LQ.fr](composite_LQ.fr).
+The BSM fields and the Lagrangian are defined in the FeynRules input [composite_LQ.fr](composite_LQ.fr).

 ##### Definitions and defaults